hugoBuissez/wedia-dam-uploader/README.md

 # **wedia-dam-uploader**

-wedia-dam-upload is a desktop application for Wedia client which allows mass assets download.
+wedia-dam-upload is a desktop application for Wedia client which allows mass assets upload.
 It has been developed with Electron and Vuejs.

 Fork [eletron-vue-quickstart](https://github.com/SimulatedGREG/electron-vue)